Integrating Gratitude Practice in Therapy

 1. Introduce the Concept

-Begin by discussing the idea of gratitude with your clients.
-Explain what gratitude practice involves and its potential benefits.
-Use simple language and relatable examples to help clients understand how this practice can be integrated into their daily lives.
+Begin by discussing gratitude with clients.
+Explain what gratitude practice entails and its potential benefits.
+Use relatable examples to help clients understand how this practice can be integrated into their daily lives.

 2. Use Gratitude Prompts

-Encourage clients to reflect on specific aspects of their lives they are grateful for.
+Encourage clients to reflect on specific aspects of their lives for which they are grateful.
 Provide prompts such as:

 - “What are three things you appreciated this week?”